 AF: Like on the building?

 GT: So if you’re in the parking lot and facing the front part of Swap-O-Rama, it’s on the left.
 It’s the south exposed wall.
 That’s one of my favorite murals here in Back of the Yards.
-I think after that it has to be the stream of life has no borders, which is a mural that I luckily got a chance to help on.
-But that one is by two Panamanian artists and it was led by them along with Chicago artists.
+I think after that it has to be “the stream of life has no borders,” which is a mural that I luckily got a chance to help on.
+That one is by two Panamanian artists and it was led by them along with Chicago artists.
 It was a cultural exchange and I think that’s why I really love that mural.
-Because of the bonding that it created between two whole separate countries, merging two different worlds together.
-That one is one of my favorites, just because of the comradery that we were able to bring together between two different cities in and out of the country.
+Because of the bonding that it created between two whole separate countries, merging two different worlds together and because of the comradery that we were able to bring together between two different cities in and out of the country.
 I wasn’t able to travel at the time to Panama, but they created one as well.
 The thing is, a lot of people don’t realize how many murals are in Back of the Yards and how much artmaking happens here.
 I think we’re an overlooked neighborhood in many senses.

 AF: Oh wait, so it’s not up anymore?